mayfield brooks Residency

 A full schedule of residency events will be shared in the summer of 2025.
 Student, faculty, staff, and community members interested in learning more about brooks’ residency are welcome to reach out directly to Joshua Lubin-Levy at jlubinlevy@wesleyan.edu.

-mayfield brooks improvises while Black and is based in Lenapehoking, the unceded land of the Lenape people, also known as Brooklyn, New York. brooks is a movement-based performance artist, vocalist, urban farmer, writer, and wanderer. brooks teaches and performs practices that arise from Improvising While Black (IWB), their interdisciplinary dance methodology which explores the decomposed matter of Black life and engages in dance improvisation, disorientation, dissent, and ancestral healing. brooks is the 2021 recipient of the biennial Merce Cunningham Award from the Foundation for Contemporary Arts; a 2021 Bessie/New York Dance and Performance Award nominee for their experimental dance film Whale Fall; a 2022 Danspace Project Platform artist; and recent Hodder Fellow at Princeton University. brooks received a BA from Trinity College, an MA in Performance Studies from Northwestern University, and an MFA from the University of California, Davis.
-They also studied somatics and social change at the Moving on Center School for Participatory Arts and Somatic Research, and contemporary dance at the School for New Dance Development in the Netherlands. mayfield brooks thanks their human and nonhuman ancestors for watching over them and protecting them.
+mayfield brooks improvises while black and is based in Lenapehoking, the unceded land of the Lenape people, also known as New York City. brooks is a movement-based performance artist, vocalist, urban farmer, writer, and wanderer. brooks teaches and performs practices that arise from Improvising While Black (IWB), their interdisciplinary dance methodology which explores the decomposed matter of Black life and engages in dance improvisation, disorientation, dissent, and ancestral healing. brooks is the 2021 recipient of the biennial Merce Cunningham Award from the Foundation for Contemporary Arts, a 2021 Bessie/New York Dance and Performance Award nominee for their experimental dance film Whale Fall, and a 2022 Danspace Project Platform artist.
+They were a 2022-2023 Hodder Fellow at Princeton University, the 2024 Alma Hawkins Visiting Chair at UCLA with the World Arts and Cultures/Dance program, and are currently a Creative Time Research and Development Fellow.

 View past events as part of this residency.